configcat/docs/website/docs/sdk-reference/kotlin.md

 Evaluating rule: [Email:john@example.com] [CONTAINS] [@example.com] => match, returning: true
 ```

+## Sensitive information handling

+The frontend/mobile SDKs are running in your users' browsers/devices.
+The SDK is downloading a [config.json](/requests/) file from ConfigCat's CDN servers.
+The URL path for this config.json file contains your SDK key, so the SDK key and the content of your config.json file (feature flag keys, feature flag values, targeting rules, % rules) can be visible to your users.
+This SDK key is read-only, it only allows downloading your config.json file, but nobody can make any changes with it in your ConfigCat account.

+If you do not want to expose the SDK key or the content of the config.json file, we recommend using the SDK in your backend components only.
+You can always create a backend endpoint using the ConfigCat SDK that can evaluate feature flags for a specific user, and call that backend endpoint from your frontend/mobile applications.

+Also, we recommend using [confidential targeting comparators](/advanced/targeting/#confidential-text-comparators) in the targeting rules of those feature flags that are used in the frontend/mobile SDKs.

 ## Sample Apps
 Check out our Sample Applications how they use the ConfigCat SDK
 - <a href="https://github.com/configcat/kotlin-sdk/tree/main/samples/kmm" target="_blank">Kotlin Multiplatform Mobile app</a>